sreeja97/nlp-project/README.md

 ### set up
 clone repository and cd into bias-bert
 install requirements.txt in your environment

+first upgrade your pip3 version pip3 install --upgrade pip

+pip3 install virtualenv
+virtualenv env
+source env/bin/activate

+then, install requirements by running below command pip3 install -r requirements.txt

+export PYTHONPATH="${PYTHONPATH}:/Users/sreejagovardhana/Documents/Fall 22/nlp/project/bias-bert"

 ### get and prepare data
-`python res_data/IMDB_data_preparation_script.py | tee data_prep.txt`
+`python3 res_data/IMDB_data_preparation_script.py | tee data_prep.txt`
-`python cd res_data/twitter_data_preparation_script.py | tee data_prep.txt`
+`python3 cd res_data/twitter_data_preparation_script.py | tee data_prep.txt`

 ### train
 Train the models with train.py.
 The script is called with three variables, which are (1) the task (i.e. "IMDB" or "Twitter"), (2) the defined model_id of the pretrained model (find a list of all options below) and (3) the data specification(s) (spec) that are used to train the model(s).
 Each specification determines a different subset of test and training data and results in one model.

+python3 train_pytorch.py "IMDB" "bertbase" "N_pro"

 `python train.py [task] [model_id] [spec]` is the structure of the command, wheere all three variables need to be strings.
 Here are some examples: